 - Important discussions and decisions made

-- Questions asked and answers given during the meeting
+- Questions asked and answers given

 - Talking points for future meetings (parking lot)